KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

 + When adding new packages, it is worth watching for undesirable items making their way into compiler command lines.
 For example, you do not want references to local system files like /usr/lib/ or /usr/include/.

 + If you want to remove the psplash boot splashscreen, add psplash=false to the kernel command line.
 Doing so prevents psplash from loading and thus allows you to see the console.
-It is also possible to switch out of the splashscreen by switching the virtual console (e.g. Fn+Left or Fn+Right on a Zaurus).
+It is also possible to switch out of the splashscreen by switching the virtual console (例如 Fn+Left or Fn+Right on a Zaurus).

 + Removing TMPDIR (usually tmp/, within the Build Directory) can often fix temporary build issues.
 Removing TMPDIR is usually a relatively cheap operation, because task output will be cached in SSTATE_DIR (usually sstate-cache/, which is also in the Build Directory).